WestinSherman/ReactUdemyRerun/README.md

     S_61(611), you can put javascript inside of an hyper text markup language(HTML) if you wrap it in curly brackets({}).
     S_61(612), got to learn how to create a 6 sided die roller.
 I used ChatGPT to understand the Math.random function stuff.
     S_61(613), just got to see that you can move components into other components.
 Worked on the DiceRoll component.
+    S_61(614), learned that you can put multiple names in the same classname attribute.